 Do you want to save form submissions from Contact Form 7 to your database?
 Are you looking for a Contact Form 7 Database (CFDB7) add-on plugin?
 Do you need a tutorial on ‘How to store form data in database in WordPress’?
-We will cover everything on contact form to database this blog post.
+We will cover everything on contact form 7 database in this blog post.

-Contact Form 7 WordPress plugin is the most popular form plugin used my millions of WordPress users.
+Contact Form 7 WordPress plugin is the most popular form plugin used by millions of WordPress users.
 It sends the form submissions to your email, so that you can reply to the form submissions.
 But it does not have the capability to save form entries to database.

 As your website grows you would be getting tons of form submissions, it would be difficult to manage all leads by going through each and every email.

 Why is saving form submissions to database important?